Skip to main content

 With MyCase financial metrics software, you can measure the success of your team's productivity, client leads, conversions, and more.
 Visit MyCase.com to learn more.

 KPIs for law firms are essential in maximizing your law firm’s productivity and revenue.
-Measuring the performance of your overall firm’s profit/costs, attorney’s work output, client satisfaction, and marketing efforts set the stage for boosting your firm’s financial and operational health.
+Measuring the performance of your overall firm’s profit and costs, attorney’s work output, client satisfaction, and marketing efforts set the stage for boosting your firm’s financial and operational health.